OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 ​		Input: A valid start point like `10`;

-​		Expect result:  The program should compute the shortest route from the start point and store it in the `dist` variable.
+​		Expected result:  The program should compute the shortest route from the start point and store it in the `dist` variable.
 The path to each point should be record to the `path` variable.

 ​	C2:

 ​		Input: An invalid start  point `-1`;

-​		Expect result: Display an error message and return
+​		Expected result: Display an error message and return

+**Function:** `void calcPosition(long double x, long double y, long double *x_pos, long double *y_pos, long double baseX,long double baseY, long double offsetX, long double offsetY, long double scale)`

+<u>Expected behavior:</u>

+1. Calculate the position of the point in the window;
+2. Store the relative position of the given `x` and `y` in `x_pos` and `y_pos`;

+<u>Assertions:</u>

+1. All the arguments are valid;

+<u>Test cases:</u>

+​	C1:

+​		Input: Valid arguments;

+​		Expected result: The `x_pos` and `y_pos` store the relative position.

+**Function: ** `void draw(SDL_Renderer *renderer, Node *nodes, const int *path, int node_cnt, long double baseX, long double baseY, int endPoint, long double offsetX, long double offsetY, long double scale, long double pointSize) `

+<u>Expected behavior:</u>

+1. Draw the map in the given `renderer` according to the arguments, includes the `nodes`, `edges` and the found `shortest path`.

+<u>Assertions:</u>

+1. All the arguments are valid;

+<u>Test cases:</u>

+​	C1:

+​			Input: Valid arguments;

+​			Expected results: The renderer has been draw.

+**Function:** `int visualize(SDL_Window *window, SDL_Renderer *renderer, Node *nodes, int *path, int node_cnt, long double baseX, long double baseY, int endPoint)`

+<u>Expected behavior:</u>

+1. Initialize the window and renderer;
+2. Call other functions to draw the nodes and edges;
+3. Monitor user's event include Quit, Mouse wheel scroll, Mouse motion, Mouse button press, and some key down;
+4. Update the view when user prompt to zoom in and out, drag.

+<u>Assertions:</u>

+1. All the arguments are valid;

+<u>Test cases:</u>

+​	C1:

+​			Input: Valid arguments;

+​			Expected result: The map was draw on the window, and user can zoom in and out, drag to move, and quit.

 # Schedule